ioulian/frontend-workflow/README.md

 #### CSS (w/ PostCSS and SCSS)

-This starterkit is preset with [Bulma css framework](https://bulma.io).
-You can use it or you can remove it in index.scss.
+This starterkit is preset with [Bootstrap framework](https://getbootstrap.com/).
+You can use it or you can remove it in `src/index.scss` (Do not forget to remove the Javascript in `src/index.ts`).
 You can also use normal `.css` files in your project, they will be bundled too.

 There are some PostCSS plugins already preinstalled.
 You can change PostCSS setting and add/remove plugins in `postcss.config.js`.